The Movie Waffler New to VOD - THE TEACHERS’ LOUNGE | The Movie Waffler

 In the past there was always an unwritten covenant between parent and teacher in which it was agreed that the latter was in charge of your child once you dropped them off at the school gate, but this agreement has been largely eroded in our increasingly narcissistic society with its mistrust of experts.
 Any parents whose automatic instinct is to second guess their children's teachers would do well to watch The Teachers' Lounge and develop some empathy for a profession that sadly no longer commands the respect it deserves.

-The Teachers' Lounge is in UK/ROI cinemas from April 12th.
+The Teachers' Lounge is on UK/ROI VOD now.

 2024 movie reviews